Energy Advice Hub’s Guide to

 What is the Task Force on Climate-Related Financial Disclosures (TCFD)?

-The TCFD’s guidelines have been endorsed by over a hundred countries.
+The TCFD published a set of recommendations which became the global standard, endorsed by over a hundred countries.
 In 2021, New Zealand became the first country in the world to make it mandatory for certain businesses to follow the TCFD’s guidelines.
 In 2022, the UK became the first G20 country to do the same.
-The purpose?
-To avoid destabilising the economy through poorly informed investment decisions.

 Which companies have to do TCFD reporting?